Modeling Concurrency Control as a Learnable Function: Learning Function and Feature Selector

-starts the optimization process for the agent function when it detects performance degradation caused by workload drifts.
-It uses throughput as the performance metrics, similar to previous works~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice, DBLP:conf/cidr/TangJE17/ACC}.

-Let $\mathbf{S}$ be the set of possible input states {\inputstate}, and $\mathbf{A}$ be the set of possible output actions {\action}.
-The optimization problem is defined as:

-We observe that different actions are amenable to different optimization techniques.
-Model-based optimizations are suitable for some actions, whereas search-based techniques are suitable for others.
+{ In this section, we describe how {\dbname} learns the function {\cacheF}.
+We observe that different actions are amenable to different optimization techniques.} More specifically, model-based optimizations are suitable for some actions, whereas search-based techniques are suitable for others.
 Furthermore, different actions have different impacts on the overall throughput, and thus the order in which they are optimized can affect convergence speed.
 Based on these observations, we decompose {\cacheF} into three sub-functions: {\cacheFT}, {\cacheFD}, and {\cacheFP}, and optimize them separately.
 Their outputs are combined to obtain {\action} $ = \langle {\action}_d, {\action}_t, {\action}_p, ({w_1}, \dots, {w_n}, {expose}) \rangle$. {\cacheFT} controls the timeout values, corresponding to ${\action}_t$. {\cacheFD} controls the conflict detection and priority, corresponding to (${\action}_d, {\action}_p$). {\cacheFP} controls pipeline-wait actions, corresponding to $({w_1}, \dots, {w_n}, {expose})$.